-Malaga, as you can clearly observe in the map, is a coastal, cosmopolitan city in constant evolution.
-It's a very well communicated city with its main tourist destinations and with other provinces in Andalusia.
+As you can clearly observe in the Malaga map, it is a coastal, cosmopolitan city in constant evolution.
+The city it's a very well communicated with its main tourist destinations and with other provinces in Andalusia.

 Malaga port connects with Melilla and is also the port of several cruise ships in the Mediterranean, recently modernised so a visit is more than recommendable.